openfaas/store/README.md

 ## Make a submission

 If you'd like to make a submission then raise an issue to propose it.
+This should follow the [CONTRIBUTION guide](https://github.com/openfaas/faas/blob/master/CONTRIBUTING.md) for OpenFaaS.

 Here's an example of a function definition for the registry: